eggheadio/how-to-egghead/instructor-guide/docs/01-Getting-started-as-an-egghead-instructor/05-Getting-feedback-on-your-video.md

-# 05 - **Getting feedback on your video**
+## Getting feedback on your video
 Think of your 30-second video as a very rough draft.
 It won’t be perfect—and it shouldn’t be!
 It’s a gut check to see how we can help steer you toward egghead style.

-## Questions?
+### Questions?
 Just #ask.

 We’re here to help you.
 Before you record your video, use your private Slack channel to fire over any questions or works in progress, like: